-Use of mass transit and travel demand management are often closely related to one another.
 Travel demand management techniques include use of transit, ridesharing, telecommuting, and other forms of reducing single occupancy vehicular travel.
 Use of mass transit is dependent on the cost of single occupancy vehicular travel, including the cost of fuel and cost of travel time.
 When roadway congestion increases, use of mass transit becomes more attractive to commuters.
 Travel demand management is used to then decrease roadway congestion.
 Use of mass transit is also dependent on a convenient, cost effective transit system.
-The Central Jersey Transportation Forum is evaluating bus route enhancements for West Windsor; specifically, the Forum is evaluating a potential route between Twin Rivers in East Windsor to the Princeton Shopping Center in Princeton Municipality, and is also studying the potential conversion of the Dinky rail line into a single lane bus rapid transit (BRT) line with an adjoining recreational trail.
+Mercer County in association with NJ Transit are The Central Jersey Transportation Forum is evaluating bus route enhancements for West Windsor; specifically, the Forum is they are evaluating a potential route between Twin Rivers in East Windsor to the Princeton Shopping Center in Princeton Municipality, and are also studying the potential conversion of the Dinky rail line into a single lane bus rapid transit (BRT) line with an adjoining recreational trail.

 The Township also has the benefit of convenient rail service that saves travel time for residents and regional travelers commuting to Newark, New York and Philadelphia employment centers on the Northeast Corridor Amtrak and New Jersey Transit rail line.
-The Princeton Junction Train Station has been one of the attractions for new residents of the Township.
+The Princeton Junction Train Station has been one of the attractions for new residents of the Township and neighboring municipalities.

-The future development of large commercial properties such as SRI Site and the Howard Hughes Site, coupled with the completion of already approved developments including Carnegie Center, will create a very large employment and retail complex in the Township.
+The future development of large commercial properties such as SRI Site and the Howard Hughes Atlantic Realty Site, coupled with the completion of already approved developments including Carnegie Center, will create a very expand existing large employment and retail complexes in the Township.
 The travel activities that these complexes (and others in adjoining communities) will generate may be large enough to justify a major public transit investment to link residential, office, and retail areas to each other and to the Princeton Junction train station.
 It has been suggested that the Dinky rail line could be expanded and extended in the form of bus rapid transit (BRT).
-This plan illustrates a possible concept: to the north, the line could be extended through the Sarnoff property and further into Plainsboro.
-To the south, the line could branch to provide a loop through Carnegie Center and the Canal Pointe area, and/or it could be further extended to the south through Nassau Park, the Howard Hughes Site, and terminating in the vicinity of Quakerbridge Mall.
+This plan illustrates a possible concept: to the north, the line could be extended through the Sarnoff SRI property and further farther into Plainsboro.
+To the south, the line could branch to provide a loop through Carnegie Center and the Canal Pointe area, and/or it could be further extended to the south through Nassau Park, the Howard Hughes Atlantic Realty Site, and terminating in the vicinity of Quakerbridge Mall.

-Clearly such a facility would require a substantial commitment by NJ Transit, the State of New Jersey, and others to provide both capital and operating funds.
+Clearly such a facility system would require a substantial commitment by NJ Transit, the State of New Jersey, and others to provide both capital and operating funds.
 It does appear, however, that the needed activity thresholds are met to ensure that a reasonable ridership level will result and that mobility in the Township will be significantly improved by the project.
 The Township should initiate discussions with responsible transportation agencies to begin planning for a facility of this type.